 If I visit a website via a Google search and later convert via a form on that website – becoming a lead in the process – my lead source will be “organic search” as it’s how I first found that website.

-If I click on a paid advertisement on a search engines results page, land on the website, and later convert via a form on that website, again becoming a lead in the process, my lead source will be “paid search”.
+If I click on a paid advertisement on a search engine results page, land on the website, and later convert via a form on that website, again becoming a lead in the process, my lead source will be “paid search”.

 If I click on a link in an email to arrive on a website and then convert on that website, my lead source will be "email marketing".